mstrperson/Processing-Sprite/lessons/teaching_philosophy.md

 ## A Note on Authority

 I hold authority in my classroom, and I use it — but I try to use it honestly.
-I set standards because standards matter, not because I am the one setting them.
+I set standards because the standards matter on their own terms, and my setting them is incidental to that.
 I enforce expectations because the expectations serve the learning, not because compliance is itself a goal.

 When I ask students to do something difficult or uncomfortable, I tell them why.
 When I make a decision they might reasonably question, I am willing to explain my reasoning.
 I do not mistake the performance of authority for its exercise.